Rich, Poor, Tall or Short: Mental Health Challenges Don’t Care — But Warriors and the Minions Can Triumph

 The Warrior Solution

 I grinned.
-The Minions and I had bonded over being warriors.
+The Minions and I had bonded over being Warriors.

 But in those dark moments, I discovered something life-changing: Mental health is the key to overcoming any challenge.

-Armed with that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge!
+Armed with that knowledge, I created the Mental Health Warrior Program — a bold SELF-HELP approach that puts YOU in charge!

 So you can take control of your emotions, triumph over challenges and build the life you really want!